 · 10 hours class with Thierry

-· Tutoring and coaching, learning outlines provided, library, educational audio and videos
+· Tutoring and coaching, learning outlines, extensive library, educational audio and videos

-25 hours / week of gardening and food production in exchange for board and lodging (private room, linens, laundry, wifi, full kitchen, cooked lunch every working day, all basic pantry supplies and produce)
+25 hours / week of gardening in exchange for board and lodging, with private room, linens, laundry, wifi, fully equipped kitchen, cooked lunch on working days, all basic pantry supplies and produce)

 A 4 or 8 week live-in session allows you to be totally immersed in learning to grow, harvest, process and use herbs and food plants from seed to finished product, to nourish and heal yourself, your community and the land.
 This program explains and explores how to grow, harvest, process and use your own herbs and food; providing practical tools, experiential learning, and taught classroom components to reach a wide range of students with diverse learning styles.

 Apprentices live and work on the farm, becoming part of a community of soil stewards and plant people.
 Apprentices participate in all aspects of growing and harvesting food and herbs in the gardens and the orchard, as well as maintaining the teaching gardens and amenity gardens.
-Innisfree runs a registered Botanic Garden and is open to the public on Saturday every week during the summer season, serving afternoon tea and giving guided garden tours and apprentices may participate in all aspects of this from baking to customer service.
+Innisfree runs a registered Botanic Garden and is open to the public on Saturday every week during the summer season, serving lunch and afternoon tea and giving guided garden tours.
+Apprentices may participate in all aspects of this from baking to customer service.

-Who applies to the apprenticeships at Innisfree Farm?
+Who applies to the apprenticeships at Innisfree ?

 Who is this program for?